First presidency of Donald Trump

-Donald Trump's first tenure as the president of the United States began on January 20, 2017, when Trump was inaugurated as the 45th president, and ended on January 20, 2021.

-Trump, a Republican from New York, took office after defeating the Democratic nominee Hillary Clinton in the 2016 presidential election.
+Donald Trump's first tenure as the president of the United States began on January 20, 2017, when he was inaugurated as the 45th president, and ended on January 20, 2021.
+Trump, a Republican, took office after defeating Democratic nominee Hillary Clinton in 2016.
 Upon his inauguration, he became the first president in American history without prior public office or military background.
 Trump made an unprecedented number of false or misleading statements during his 2016 campaign and first presidency.
-Alongside Trump's first presidency, the Republican Party also held their majorities in the House of Representatives and the Senate during the 115th U.S. Congress following the 2016 elections, attained an overall federal government trifecta.
-His presidency ended following his defeat to former Democratic vice president Joe Biden in the 2020 presidential election.
+Alongside Trump's first presidency, the Republican Party also held their majorities in the House of Representatives and the Senate during the 115th U.S. Congress following the 2016 elections, thereby attaining an overall federal government trifecta.
+Trump's first presidency ended following his re-election defeat to Democratic nominee Joe Biden in 2020.

 Trump signed the Tax Cuts and Jobs Act of 2017, the First Step Act, and a partial repeal of the Dodd–Frank Act.
 He appointed Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett to the Supreme Court.
 Trump sought substantial spending cuts to major welfare programs, including Medicare and Medicaid.
-He was unsuccessful in his efforts to repeal the Affordable Care Act but rescinded the individual mandate.
-Trump reversed numerous environmental regulations and withdrew from the Paris Agreement on climate change.
-He enacted tariffs, triggering retaliatory tariffs from China, Canada, Mexico, and the European Union.
+He was unsuccessful in his efforts to repeal the Affordable Care Act, but rescinded the individual mandate.
+Trump reversed numerous environmental regulations, and withdrew from the Paris Agreement on climate change.
+He enacted various tariffs, triggering retaliatory tariffs from China, Canada, Mexico, and the European Union.
 He withdrew from the Trans-Pacific Partnership negotiations and signed the United States–Mexico–Canada Agreement (USMCA), a successor to the North American Free Trade Agreement with modest changes.
-Trump oversaw the third-biggest federal deficit growth of any president; it significantly increased under Trump due to spending increases and tax cuts.
+Trump oversaw the third-biggest federal deficit growth of any president; it significantly increased under Trump due to simultaneous spending increases and tax cuts.

-Trump implemented a controversial family separation policy for migrants apprehended at the United States–Mexico border, starting in 2018.
-His demand for the federal funding of a border wall resulted in the longest U.S. government shutdown in history, a record that stood until 2025.
+Starting in 2018, Trump implemented a controversial family separation policy for migrants apprehended at the United States–Mexico border.
+His demand for the federal funding of a border wall resulted in the longest U.S. government shutdown in history, a record that stood until 2025, under his second term.
 In 2020, he deployed federal law enforcement forces in response to racial unrest.